seananderson/metafolio/inst/ms/ms.md

 conservation of metapopulations in a changing world.
 We ask two primary
 questions: (1) What does portfolio optimization tell us about different spatial approaches to prioritizing metapopulation conservation assuming that response diversity is spatially distributed?
-(2) In a scenario where we don't know the population-level response diversity, what does portfolio optimization tell us about the number of populations conserved?
+(2) If we don't know how response diversity is distribute, what does portfolio optimization tell us about how many populations we should conserve?
 To answer these questions, we develop a salmon metapopulation simulation in which population-specific productivity is driven by spatially-distributed environmental tolerance and patterns of short- and long-term climatic change.
-We then implement different conservation "rules of thumb" that control the population-level carrying capacities.
-We evaluate the salmon portfolios along risk and return axes, similarly to how financial portfolios are assessed.
-Our findings illustrate that:
-(1) conserving response diversity buffers metapopulation risk given short-term climate forcing and rate of return given long-term climate forcing, (2) conserving more subpopulations buffers risk regardless of the climate trend, and (3) considering metapopulations through the lens of portfolio theory provides a useful additional dimension through which we can evaluate conservation strategies.
+We then implement different conservation "rules of thumb" that control the population-level carrying capacities and evaluate the salmon portfolios along risk and return axes, as a portfolio manager would.
+Our findings illustrate that: (1) conserving response diversity buffers metapopulation risk given short-term climate forcing and rate of return given long-term climate forcing, (2) conserving more subpopulations buffers risk regardless of the climate trend, and (3) considering metapopulations through the lens of portfolio theory provides a useful additional dimension through which we can evaluate conservation strategies.

 <!--(3) the research priority of identifying differences in environmental tolerance, and (3) the utility of considering risk for metapopulations --- especially given environmental, biological, and implementation uncertainty --- through the lens of portfolio theory.-->